-Cushing’s disease is one of the most common hormonal diseases in dogs.
+Cushing’s disease in dogs is one of the most common hormonal diseases.
 Also called hypercortisolism, it is due to an abnormally high production of cortisol by the body.

 It usually affects dogs 8 years of age and older.
 All breeds are susceptible to being affected, but certain breeds are predisposed: poodles, dachshunds, boxers, terriers.

 Causes of Cushing’s disease in dogs

 Cortisol is a hormone produced by small glands located above the kidneys, the adrenal glands.
 Cortisol is similar to cortisone in terms of effects, cortisone being a synthetic molecule while cortisol is produced naturally by the body.
 Small amounts are needed in any organism for hormonal balance, but large and prolonged doses are harmful.

 The production of cortisol by the adrenal glands takes place under the control of a small gland located in the brain: the pituitary gland.
 This controls the production of cortisol in the adrenals by another hormone: ACTH.